Cellivar/3d-printing/notes/cetus2/electrical.md

 ### Power Supply

-PSU: 350w 24v (14A) PSU.
+The claim: 350w 24v (14A) PSU.

+The actual PSU is a [Delta Electronics PMT-24V100W2BA](https://www.deltapsu.com/en/products/panel-mount-power-supply/PMT-24V100W2BA) that has a max output of 108W.
+The other 250W is likely the direct AC connection to the heated bed.

-The PSU is wired directly to the terminal screws on the mainboard.
+The 24V PSU is wired directly to the terminal screws on the mainboard.

-The Mainboard contains two switch-mode power supplies to drop the 24v to 5v and 12v, powering other devices.
+The mainboard contains two switch-mode power supplies to drop the 24v to 5v and 12v, powering other devices.
 Both of these boards are submodule daughtboards on risers above the mainboard.
+These are hot-glued onto the board and fairly obviously not user-replacable.

+The X, Y, and Z stepper motor drivers are soldered directly to the board, using [TMC2225-SA](https://www.trinamic.com/products/integrated-circuits/details/tmc2225-sa/) for the driver circuit.

 ### Heated Bed supply